-Move and speak simply, clearly and with confidence.
+Move and speak or sing simply, clearly and with confidence.
 Practice introducing yourself by name.

 Wear comfortable clothes and shoes in which you can freely move.

-No need to use any props to do your monologue or reading; just use your imagination.
+No need to use any props; just use your imagination.

 Show us your best self, forget your nerves and have fun.